dsi-clinic/the-clinic/README.md

 The first week org report can also be found in the `templates` directory in a MS-WORD format.
 There is a markdown version [here](./templates/week-1-org-report.md).
 Grading for this is simple: if it is turned in on time and complete it receives full credit, otherwise zero.

+## Meeting with External Mentors

+Each time you meet with your external mentors you need to designate someone to be the note-taker.
+This person will write up the notes during the meeting making sure to include the information in the [mentor meeting template](./templates/mentor-meeting.md).

+Mentor meeting notes needs to be committed to the repo in either a `docs` or `meetings` directory.

 ## Mid-quarter presentation

 In week 6 of the clinic students will be required to complete a short mid-quarter presentation.
 There is a template for the presentation in the directory `templates`.